 Please, do not write your CV in plain text as your personal statement for Tier 1 Exceptional Talent Visa.
 The experts from the endorsement panel at Tech City UK do not need a repeat of your professional biography.

-Speaking again about the guidelines
+Speaking again about the Exceptional Talent Visa Guidelines

 - Why do you want to come to the UK?